Muelle: Career

-Around 1980, during the Movida Madrileña, Argüello started reproducing the logo he had designed on walls and public spaces of Madrid.
-It consisted of the word Muelle (Spanish for "spring"), or an R with an enclosing circle (®) and a line in the shape of a coiled spring ending in an arrowhead.
+Around 1980, during La Movida Madrileña, Argüello started reproducing the tag he had designed on walls and public spaces of Madrid.
+It consisted of the word muelle, (Spanish for "spring"), or an R with an enclosing circle (®) and a line in the shape of a coiled spring ending in an arrowhead.
 At first, he used an ink marker and later spraypainted his signature extensively around Madrid (and to a lesser extent, in other Spanish localities).
 In the eighties, he improved his technique, using several colours in a technique labelled relleno, wider borders known as grosor, and 3-D effects.

 Influence

 His innovative style, along with the profusion of his tags, made his work popular.
-Many other Madrilenian youths, known as flecheros created their tags inspired by Muelle's, often ending strokes with arrowheads (flechas).
+Many other Madrilenian youths, known as flecheros created their own tags inspired by Muelle's, often ending strokes with arrowheads (flechas).
 The flechero scene developed at a time of cultural isolation, its practitioners being largely unaware of graffiti in the New York style.
 The spread of hip-hop culture in Spain in the late 1980s introduced the new graffiti styles developed in the United States.
 But, variations in Muelle's work basically kept his original design.
 Argüello appeared on Spanish television and in newspapers.